CarolMazini/carolmazini.github.io/_pages/about.md

 # (Put your address / P.O. box / other info right below your picture.
 You can also disable any of these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
 Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.)

 # (Link to your social media connections, too.
 This theme is set up to use [Font Awesome icons](https://fontawesome.com/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
 Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them.) -->

+I'm a PhD student associated with the LIGM and LRE laboratories.
+My research primarily focuses on understanding the reasoning processes of <em>Deep Neural Networks</em>, a field commonly referred to as <em>explainable Artificial Intelligence (xAI)</em>.
+I am particularly interested in the challenge of presenting these complex explanations in a way that is easily interpretable for humans.

+I am specially intrigued about the <em>cognitive aspects</em> of machine learning and how it can be compared to human learning.

+I earned my master's degree from the <a href='https://ic.unicamp.br/en/'>Institute of Computing (Unicamp)</a>, where my focus was on machine learning applied to image analysis in forensics.

+Beyond the computer science domain, I'm also interested in studying language  mechanisms, including <em>semantics</em> and <em>semiotics</em>.
+I strongly believe they can inspire us to understand even artificial models.